dyspop/baywatch/README.md

   },
 ```

 This reveals at which the test becomes improbable to be true.
-For example in our test above you could say it is 99% probable that there is a 0.994% lift, and it is 0% probable that there is a 1% lift.
+For example in our test above you could say it is 99% probable that there is a 0.994% lift, and it is 0% probable that there is a 1% lift between the loser and the winner.
 This is a very nice, narrowly accurate result.

 ---

+### Winners

+`winners` a simple boolean per each test variation.

 ```
   "winners": { "base": "False", "test": "True" }